kirandash/django-react-imdb/readme.md

 ### 2.5 Install Django and djangorestframework
 1. From venv: `pip install django` - installs django (latest: 3.0.6) and pytz library for timezone support
-2. `pip install djangorestframework`.
-Also upgrade pip `pip install --upgrade pip`
+2. `pip install djangorestframework`. and add `rest_framework` to settings.py file.
+3. Optional: If getting any warning, also upgrade pip `pip install --upgrade pip`.

 ### 2.6 Create Project
 1. from venv: `django-admin startproject imdb` or `django-admin startproject imdb .` if you want it to be created in current directory